dfelinto/blender-manual/manual/modeling/meshes/editing/duplicating/spin.rst

 too many vertices will have been merged.

-.. admonition:: Merging two vertices in one
+.. note:: Merging two vertices in one
-   :class: note

    To merge (weld) two vertices together, select both of them by :kbd:`shift-rmb` clicking on them.
    Press :kbd:`S` to start scaling and hold down :kbd:`ctrl` while scaling to scale the points down to 0 units in the